 Wherever your workouts fall on the intensity-spectrum, we can all benefit from one simple technique: Self-myofascial release.

-As the name suggests, self-myofascial release (or self-massage) is performed by applying pressure to your muscles using either a dense foam roller or lacrosse/massage ball to break down adhesions that have formed within the connective tissue.
+As the name suggests, self-myofascial release (or self-massage) is performed by applying pressure to your muscles using either a dense foam roller or lacrosse/massage ball.
+The massage you get from rolling allows you to break down adhesions that have formed within the connective tissue and release tension throughout your muscles.

 How long should I foam roll?